by Mike Ratliff

 I love to worship my Lord.
 Why?
 It is not about me.
 It is about Him.
 When we truly worship the Lord, we do so in spirit and truth.
 We worship and bless Him.
 Worship is not about us.
 I have seen many people get upset because they do not enjoy certain types of worship music.
 When we do that, we have it backwards.
 I have also seen many people sit through wonderful praise and prayer songs as if they are in some sort of trance.
 They may even be singing along, but their hearts are somewhere else.
 Does this bless God?How do we worship in spirit and truth?
 What does that mean?
 Jesus Himself revealed this truth.
 He was traveling from Jerusalem back to Galilee by traveling through Samaria.
 His disciples left him at a well while they went into town to buy food.
 At the well, Jesus had an encounter with a woman of the world.
 He spoke to her and they had a very deep conversation.
 In the middle of that conversation He said, “God is Spirit, and those who worship Him must worship in spirit and truth.”
 I confess I did not understand that statement for many years.
 Let us look at it in context.

-Jesus said to her, “Woman, believe me, the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father.
-You worship what you do not know; we worship what we know, for salvation is from the Jews.
-But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.
-God is spirit, and those who worship him must worship in spirit and truth.”
-(John 4:21-24 Emphasis Mine)
+21 Jesus *said to her, “Woman, believe Me, an hour is coming when neither in this mountain nor in Jerusalem will you worship the Father.
+22 You worship what you do not know; we worship what we know, for salvation is from the Jews.
+23 But an hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for such people the Father seeks to be His worshipers.
+24 God is spirit, and those who worship Him must worship in spirit and truth.”
+John 4:21-24 (NASB)

 Worshipping God in spirit and in truth is how we actively love Him with our entire being.
 When we really love God that way we cannot contain it.
 As I am writing now, I am listening to praise and worship music.
 I can be typing away or working through a thought or looking up scripture and one of those songs that really express that deep love for God which resides in my heart (like I Exalt Thee) will come through these headphones and I stop everything.
 I raise my hands and heart in worship.
 I bow before my Lord.
 My heart breaks.
 I cannot imagine a better place to be.
 Why?
 My Lord is being glorified and blessed!